-COMPANY HIGHLIGHTS FOR Q1-19
+COMPANY HIGHLIGHTS FOR H1-19

-- Scout drilling was completed over the end of the year on the Itaituba Vanadium Project in northern Brazil, with selected samples with a range of magnetic susceptibilities producing magnetic concentrate recoveries from 6.6% to 42.6%, with several of these concentrate samples showing vanadium values at 1% V2O5 (maximum of 1.03% V2O5). - The Company completed and signed a definitive agreement to option the Planalto Copper Project to Capstone Mining Ltd. ("Capstone"). - The Company completed a private placement raising \$2 million to fund on-going generative exploration programs and working capital.
-The financing was oversubscribed, with strong support from insiders and existing shareholders.
+- Scout drilling was completed at the Itaituba Vanadium Project in northern Brazil.
+Selected samples with a range of magnetic susceptibilities produced magnetic concentrate recoveries from 6.6% to 42.6%, with several of these concentrate samples showing vanadium values at 1% V2O5 (maximum of 1.03% V2O5). - Completed a definitive agreement to option the Planalto Copper Project to Capstone Mining Corp. ("Capstone"). - Completed a private placement raising \$2 million to fund on-going generative exploration programs and working capital.
+The financing was oversubscribed, with strong support from insiders and existing shareholders. - Completed 2,998.86m of diamond drilling at Planalto, including 2,569.02 metres of infill and step-out drilling on the Homestead target, with copper-gold mineralization is now recognised to underlie an area with dimensions of more than 350m north-south and 350m east-west and is open down dip to the west of the drill grid.